Star coupler

-Digital Equipment Corporation (now part of Hewlett-Packard) of Maynard, Massachusetts sold a star coupler which interconnected links to computers via coaxial cable rather than optical fibres, but the function was essentially the same.
+Digital Equipment Corporation (now part of Hewlett-Packard) of Maynard, Massachusetts sold a star coupler that interconnected links to computers via coaxial cable rather than optical fibres, but the function was essentially the same.
 The signal that was distributed was 70 Mbit/s computer interconnect (CI) data and the star coupler provided two redundant paths of either 8 or 16 ports each.
 Digital's star coupler was developed for use with the VAX- and later Alpha-based computers running Digital's OpenVMS operating system, to provide a passive, highly reliable interconnect for Digital's cluster technology.